earaya/blog.earaya.com/source/_posts/2012-07-13-hosting-a-static-website-on-amazon-s3-and-cloudfront.markdown

 The only thing worth noting here is that while you're going through the wizard that creates your distribution, you **DO NOT** want to use your S3 bucket as your "Origin Domain Name".
 Rather, you want to use the "Endpoint" URL you got while setting up S3 as described in Step 2 above.

-{% img /images/cf-origin-settings.png 'Create Website Origin on CF' 'CF Origin Settings' %}
+{% img /images/posts/cf-origin-settings.png 'Create Website Origin on CF' 'CF Origin Settings' %}

 When you're done with the wizard, note the domain name for your CloudFront distribution.
 You'll need it to setup DNS.

 ###DNS (Route 53)

-{% img right /images/route53-cname-settings.png 400 'Setup CNAME on Route 53' 'DNS Settings' %}
+{% img /images/posts/route53-cname-settings.png 400 'Setup CNAME on Route 53' 'DNS Settings' %}

 Add a CNAME, and point it to the domain name of your CloudFront distribution.
 This blog, for example, points "blog.earaya.com" to [d31e45oz3360lh.cloudfront.net
-](d31e45oz3360lh.cloudfront.net) (which is what I got when I finished setting up my CF distribution as described above).
+](http://d31e45oz3360lh.cloudfront.net) (which is what I got when I finished setting up my CF distribution as described above).

 You don't necessarily have to setup DNS on AWS; your domain name registrar can likely add a CNAME record and point it to the CloudFront URL as well.